Eytecz/Metis-Klipper/README.md

-# Archetype-Klipper
+# Metis-Klipper
-**Archetype-Klipper - The Klipper engine of the Archetype project**
+**Metis-Klipper - The Klipper engine of the Metis project**

-Archetype-Klipper provides the firmware-level integration for the [Archetype](https://github.com/Eytecz/Archetype) project — a unified framework for modular 3D printer toolchanging and adaptive multi-material systems.
+Metis-Klipper provides the firmware-level integration for the [Metis](https://github.com/Eytecz/Metis) project — a unified framework for modular 3D printer toolchanging and adaptive multi-material systems.
 This package extends Klipper with macros, synchronization logic, and configuration templates to support complex toolchanger setups, including multi-extruder and automated filament handling systems.

 Designed to be used alongside: